St Paul's Anglican Church, Cleveland: Description

-This is a small brick church, now rough-cast and limewashed.
+It is a small brick church, now rough-cast and limewashed.
 Seen framed by spreading figs from the road approaching Cleveland Point, it is a simple gothic buttressed form with a heavier polygonal porch.

 An octagonal spire stands on the southwest end of the ridge of a steep gabled roof, clad in asbestos cement slates.
 The spire, with pinnacle clad in smaller slates, has a lancet louvered vent to each face.

 All windows in the original church and chancel are lancet shaped.
 There are four tall windows each side of the nave.
 The northeast chancel, attached under a smaller gable, is end-lit by three stained glass windows.
 A smaller window is placed under the main gable, centrally above the chancel roof.
 In the southwest wall there are windows either side of the porch, and a smaller one, central above the porch roof.

 The porch, in rendered concrete, has more elaborate stepped buttresses, a hardboard ceiling and a concrete floor.
 A rectangular window, facing southwest, incorporates a pair of dominant lancet panes.

 The position of the former vestry roof, on the southeast, is indicated by marks on the external render.
 A timber door leading from the church to the former vestry has been removed and the opening brick-filled and rendered.

 Internally, moulded timber trusses span a nave of four bays.
 Moulded plaster surrounds frame the chancel arch.
 Walls are of white-washed plaster, with recent varnished vertical boarding around the walls of the nave.
 The ceiling is of beaded tongue and groove boarding.

 The stone font, now painted, stands outside in a paved area, with low garden walls and planting contemporary with the adjacent 1980s church.